Methodism sings its theology and all our services include congregational hymns and songs.

-Monthly Family Worship services, more informal and suitable for all ages, often include worship songs chosen from “Let’s Praise” and “Singing the Faith”.
-They are usually accompanied by an all-age band of strings, woodwind, brass and percussion with piano and keyboard.
+Monthly All-Age Worship services, more informal and suitable for all ages, often include worship songs chosen from “Let’s Praise” and “Singing the Faith”.
+They are usually accompanied by an all-age band of strings, woodwind, brass and percussion with guitars, piano and keyboard.

 Rather than have a regular choir, additional choral music (eg introits and anthems, vespers and carols) is provided on occasion by the Sunday Singers.